dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 * Blocks access to QG after Overgrown Mound
 * Key is at the center Mossfly by Overgrown Mound

-## Geo Door

-* Blocks access to Oro dive rooms
-* Key is at the highest Primal Aspid in the Edge Whispering Root room

 ## Heart Door